aesteve/nubes/README.md

 # Vert.x Nubes

-## Provides an annotation layer (jersey-like) on top of vertx-web
+## Provides an annotation layer on top of vertx-web

-It's a work in progress.
+/!\ Important note : It's a work in progress.
+Nubes hasn't been benchmarked yet. /!\

-If you're interested on what the actual objectives are, and how they could be achieved, please take a look at [the specifications](https://github.com/aesteve/vertx-mvc-specifications)

-Feel free to comment and/or submit ideas in the specifications project.

 The main idea is to provide a different way to declare your routes than you'd do in a standard vertx-web project by providing a set of hopefully useful annotations / utilities on top of vertx-web.

 The framework is designed to be fully extensible so that you can register and use your own annotations, types, marshallers, ...

 Keep in mind that at the end of the day, vertx-web's router is still there and fully accessible if you find yourself stuck in an edge case Nubes isn't designed to handle.
 This way, you should never, ever be stucked.
-You just have a set of utilities at your disposal.
+You just have a set of additional utilities at your disposal.

 ## For the impatient, here's a basic example :

-### The controller :
+### A controller :

 ```java
 package com.peanuts.controllers;